8 min read

 Feature creep can take several different forms in SaaS development.
 Often, it starts with the minimum viable product (MVP).
 While plenty of evidence demonstrates the importance of an MVP, committing to this crucial first step in the agile development process requires more discipline than many teams realize.
 Often, feature creep looks like adding too many secondary features to an MVP.

 Another common symptom of feature creep in SaaS development is a bloated, hard-to-navigate user interface.
-Simple, consistent UX designs are hard to pull off when feature creep happens.
-Adobe Illustrator® is a classic example of a feature-rich software that bogs down users with a cluttered, overly complex interface.
-While experienced users benefit from the product’s many capabilities, its abundance of features makes the interface unintuitive and hard to master for new users.
+Simple, consistent UX designs are challenging to maintain when feature creep occurs.
+Adobe Illustrator is a classic example of feature-rich software that can overwhelm users with a cluttered, overly complex interface.
+While experienced users benefit from the product’s numerous capabilities, its extensive features make the interface unintuitive and challenging for new users to master.

 Why Feature Creep is a Problem for SaaS Teams

-About half of projects experience scope creep, according to a 2018 report by the Project Management Institute (PMI).
+,According to a 2018 report by the Project Management Institute (PMI), about half of projects experience scope creep.
 Though feature creep is common, it can have devastating consequences for SaaS teams.
 A product falling victim to feature bloat can cost you in several ways.

 • Increased development costs and missed deadlines.
 Time is money when it comes to software development.
 Tackling too many product features stretches your timeline and adds complexity, ultimately delaying your project and making it more expensive.